laminas-api-tools/api-tools-versioning/README.md

 #### Key: `uri`

 The `uri` key is responsible for identifying which routes need to be prepended with route matching information for URL based versioning.
-This key is an array of route names that is used in the ZF2 `router.routes` configuration.
+This key is an array of route names that is used in the Laminas `router.routes` configuration.
 If a particular route is a child route, the chain will happen at the top-most ancestor.